Skip to content

 No one likes to be rejected, so you’ll want to make sure you’re as prepared as possible to boost your chances of mortgage approval:

-• Check your credit file and take time to build up your credit score.
+• Check your credit file and take time to build up your credit score

-• Get your paperwork together – lenders want to see proof of income.
+• Get your paperwork together – lenders will want to see proof of your income.
 That’s usually three months’ worth of bank statements, payslips and your latest P60, or tax returns for the past two or three years if you’re self-employed.

 Find out more ways to maximise your chances of mortgage approval.